-Tether did not have an easy way for managers to add, setup and monitor their properties.
+We needed to build out the Tether product as they did not have an easy way for managers to add, setup and monitor their properties.
 They needed a clear dashboard to setup and view property measures information.

 We started by looking at competitors in the same space with similar products to learn from.

 We spoke in detail with the Tether team to understand who needed to use the product and what features mattered to who.
-High level and detailed user flows were used to plan out the experience with feedback from the product team.
-Information hierarchy was organised based on user goals.
+We used high-level and detailed user flows to plan out the experience with feedback from the product team.
+We organised an information hierarchy based on user goals.

 We took 3 of the target users through the prototype to further validate the designs.
-You can see below we map out the feedback and then create themes based on that to inform the design amends.
+Below, you can see that we map out the feedback and then create themes based on that to inform the design amends.
 Each session is recorded and shared with the team.

 High fidelity wireframes and prototype

-Once we had feedback from our target users we amended the designs and created the the high fidelity look and feel.
-This was supported by brand guidelines from Tether but involved lots of new design assets to be created for the dashboards.
+Once we had feedback from our target users, we amended the designs and created the high fidelity look and feel.
+The design was also driven by brand guidelines from Tether but involved lots of new design assets made for the dashboards.
 We did further user testing to finalise our designs for development.

-We had successfully put the idea through each stage of our design process so that is was tested, proven and ready for development.
-We then created hand over files for Tethers developers with working prototypes and user flows to show how the experience pins together.
+We had successfully put the idea through each stage of our design process to be tested, proven, and ready for development.
+We then created handover files for Tethers developers with working prototypes and user flows to show how the experience pins together.